camitz/CloudWatchAppender/README.md

         <value value="Apple"/>
       </dimension>

-Again, note the pattern [%instanceid](#instanceid).
+Again, note the [metadata](#metadat) pattern.

 The corresponding equivalent pattern/event log message would be

-    "Dimension: InstanceID: %instanceid, Dimension: Fruit: Apple" //(%instanceid only parsed if in a layout conversion pattern)
+    "Dimension: InstanceID: %metadata{instanceid}, Dimension: Fruit: Apple" //(%metadata{instanceid} only parsed if in a layout conversion pattern)

 or simply

-    "Dimensions: (InstanceID: %instanceid, Fruit: Apple)" //(%instanceid only parsed if in a layout conversion pattern)
+    "Dimensions: (InstanceID: %metadata{instanceid}, Fruit: Apple)" //(%metadata{instanceid} only parsed if in a layout conversion pattern)

 Deppending on the setting of [ConfigOverrides](#configoverrides) individual dimensions compete according to name (key).
 Internally in CloudWatchAppender the dimensions are stores as a dictionary.